 While this homemade dessert is made so easy because it is no-churn, you could also put it in an ice cream maker to have it ready sooner. (or in the case you may have “sampled” a little more than you planned too and need a little bit more for your guests!)

 To make this fresh lemon ice cream in an ice cream maker just pour fully mixed mixture into your ice cream maker and let it run until frozen.
-In my small kitchen aid ice cream maker it took about 40 minutes to come to an semi-soft, cream texture that I could scoop.
+In my small kitchen aid ice cream maker it took about 40 minutes to come to a semi-soft, creamy texture that I could scoop.

 PRO ENTERTAINING TIPS: When zesting the lemon use a microplane.
 This will allow you to just barely remove the yellow skin and leave the bitter white rind.